Mad Desert Trekking Adventure Guides

 Explore the desert wilds just like a local with a local Mad Desert Trekking guide who lives and breathes the Sonoran Desert in Phoenix and Scottsdale.

-Matt Kalina | Owner and Operator + Adventure Guide
+Matt Kalina | Founder and Owner + Adventure Guide

-Kalina is a professional Arizona adventure guide for a wide range of active-sports disciplines, including hiking, multi-day backpacking, climbing, canyoneering, rappelling, kayaking, stand-up paddle boarding and mountain biking.
+Kalina is a professional Arizona adventure guide for a wide range of active-sports disciplines, including hiking, multi-day backpacking, climbing, canyoneering, rappelling, kayaking,, stand-up paddle boarding and mountain biking.

 His most vivid outdoor experience?
 Fording a glacial river in Alaska’s Denali National Park.
 Matt’s all-time backcountry fear?
 Being faced with an empty bottle of hot sauce.